Halleyawoo/Cupido-Loss/README.md

 # 🫁 Cupido Loss: Structure-Aware Optimization for Airway and Vessel Segmentation

-Official PyTorch implementation of **Cupido Loss**, introduced in our JBHI submission
+Official PyTorch implementation of **Cupido Loss**, introduced in our MICCAI submission
-*"Cupido Loss for Structure-Aware Airway and Vessel Segmentation"* (2025).
+*"Cupido Loss for Structure-Aware Airway and Vessel Segmentation"*.

 ---